 I also stay focused and centred by spending 7 days away in silent meditation every 3 months.

-The biggest priority in my life is making sure I have as much fun as I can with my two amazing kids!
+The biggest priority in my life is making sure I have as much fun as I can with my three amazing kids!